DonghyungKim/ETRI-Dual-Hand-Arm-Robot/README.md

 ## How to Run

-#### 1. Open etri_dualarm_ros2_ctr.usd in Isaac Sim
+### 1. Open etri_dualarm_ros2_ctr.usd in Isaac Sim
 Launch the Isaac Sim and open etri_dualarm_ros2_ctr.usd(File -> Open).
 Then ETRI's dual hand-arm robot will appear in the Viewport.
 Start the simulation by pressing play button ( :arrow_forward: ).
-If the USD file loads correctly without any issues, you can see the list of topic messages in the terminal by using the `ros2 topic list` command.
+If the USD file loads correctly without any issues, you can see the list of topic messages in the terminal by using `ros2 topic list` command.
 | Topic name | Description |
 |---|:---:|
 | `/joint_states_isaac` | The current state of the robot published by Isaac Sim.
 Please refer [this documentation](https://github.com/DonghyungKim/ETRI-Dual-Hand-Arm-Robot/blob/main/docs/Topic_joint_states_isaac.md) for the details.|